 3. It’s the Best Option for Kids’ Clothes

-But when it comes to kids’ clothes, it doesn’t make much sense to spend money on brand-new garments that they’ll outgrow in a couple of years or even months.
-Going secondhand for kid’s clothes is not only more economical but it is also so much more beneficial for the environment, since kids need clothes more often than adults.
+But when it comes to kids’ clothes, it doesn’t make much sense to spend money on brand-new garments that they’ll outgrow in a couple of months.
+Shopping secondhand for kid’s clothes is not only more economical but it is also so much more beneficial for the environment, since kids need clothes way more often than adults.

 4. You’re Decreasing Your Environmental Impact